Prepare for a Post P2P World: Why You Need to Build an Opt-In SMS List Now

 Key Takeaway:

-The call to action has never been more clear: movements should start building their opt-in list now.
+In the short run, you may be able to get by messaging lists that have not opted-in, but the call to action has never been more clear: movements should start building their opt-in list now.

 Want to learn more about Strive 10DLC or dedicated short codes subscription plans?
 Schedule a demo with a member of our Partnerships team.